karollynecosta/aws_solutions_architect-associate/README.md

 	Most secure & scalable way to expose a service to 1000s of VPC (own or other accounts) Does not require VPC peering, internet gateway, NAt, route tables....
 	Requires a network load balancer (service VPC) and ENI (Customer VPC) or GWLB

+Amazon EC2 instances needs to publish personally identifiable information (PII) about customers using Amazon SNS.
+The application is launched in private subnets within an Amazon VPC. == PRIVATELINK
 ```

 ClassicLink - DEPRECATEd -- used by EC2-Classic